RodgerOliver/ethical-hacking/README.md

 ### Without WPS

-If the WPS is disabled or is configured to use push buttom authentication (PBC), then you will have to crack the WPA key.
+If the WPS is disabled or is configured to use push button authentication (PBC), then you will have to crack the WPA key.

-Beacause the keystream is temporary we can't use it to crack the password.
+Because the keystream is temporary we can't use it to crack the password.
 The only packets that contain useful information are the handshake packets.

-Handshakes are four packets that are transfered between the client and the router when the client connects to the network.
+Handshakes are four packets that are transferred between the client and the router when the client connects to the network.

 To crack it you need to capture these packets and crack the key using a wordlist.

 * Start airodump-ng in the target
-* Deauth a client to capture the WPA Hanshake
+* Deauth a client to capture the WPA Handshake
 * Crack the Key
   * `aircrack-ng <handshake-file> -w <word-list>`